 Being in the presence of such authority would have humbled Werner if it were not for the conversation he had just witnessed between his captain-turned-major and the cabinet:

 Werner could understand the logic behind this line of thought.
 If one were to look only at the numbers, the figures and results indicated that this vitae-conversion was a resourceful practice.
 If there was going to be battle and conflict, it would be best to take advantage of it.
-Argo had always been an aggressive party, and so using them in such a fashion was resourceful.
+Argo had always been an aggressive party, and so using them in such a fashion was reasonable.

 “Yes, that’s my Werner,” his mother praised.